scheckley/online-retail/README.md

 ## ToDo:

- * complete the NLP section to build categories for the free test description of items.
+ * complete the NLP section to build categories for the free text description of items.
  * build some better features and make some better predictions!

  ---